greenelab/phenoplier_manuscript/manuscript.md

 However, TWAS works at the individual gene level, which does not capture more complex interactions at the network level.

-These gene-gene interactions play a key role in current theories of the architecture of complex traits, such as the omnigenic model [@doi:10.1016/j.cell.2017.05.038], which suggests that disease-relevant mechanisms are extremely complex to disentangle.
+These gene-gene interactions play a crucial role in current theories of the architecture of complex traits, such as the omnigenic model [@doi:10.1016/j.cell.2017.05.038], which suggests that disease-relevant mechanisms are hard to disentangle.
 Widespread gene pleiotropy, for instance, reveals the highly interconnected nature of transcriptional networks [@doi:10.1038/s41588-019-0481-0; @doi:10.1038/ng.3570], where potentially all genes expressed in disease-relevant cell types have a non-zero effect on the trait [@doi:10.1016/j.cell.2017.05.038; @doi:10.1016/j.cell.2019.04.014].
 In this context, several unsupervised approaches have been proposed to infer these gene-gene connections by extracting gene modules from co-expression patterns [@pmid:9843981; @pmid:24662387; @pmid:16333293].
-A gene module can capture part of the complexity present in transcriptional programs [@pmid:22955619], and is defined as a group of genes with similar expression profiles across different conditions.
+A gene module, defined as a group of genes with similar expression profiles across different conditions, can capture part of the complexity present in transcriptional programs [@pmid:22955619].
-Modules often suggest shared function and they have been useful to understand disease etiology [@pmid:25344726; @doi:10.1038/ng.3259].
+Modules often suggest shared function and have helped understand disease etiology [@pmid:25344726; @doi:10.1038/ng.3259].
-Clustering methods, for instance, are among the most popular [@pmid:28915372; @pmid:23467089], although they can miss patterns that are only present in a subset of conditions and usually cannot assign a gene to multiple modules.
+Clustering, for instance, is among the most popular methods [@pmid:28915372; @pmid:23467089], although it can miss patterns only present in a subset of conditions and usually cannot assign a gene to multiple modules.
-On the other hand, matrix factorization techniques like independent or principal component analysis (ICA/PCA) have shown superior performance in this task [@doi:10.1038/s41467-018-03424-4], since they capture local expression effects from a subset of samples and can handle modules overlap effectively.
+On the other hand, matrix factorization techniques like independent or principal component analysis (ICA/PCA) have shown superior performance in this task [@doi:10.1038/s41467-018-03424-4] since they capture local expression effects from a subset of samples and can handle modules overlap effectively.
 Therefore, integrating genetic studies with gene modules extracted using unsupervised learning could further improve our understanding of disease origin [@pmid:25344726] and progression [@pmid:18631455].

 Here we propose PhenoPLIER, an omnigenic approach that provides a gene module perspective to genetic studies.
-The flexibility of our method allows to integrate different data modalities into the same representation for a joint analysis.
+The flexibility of our method allows integrating different data modalities into the same representation for a joint analysis.
-In this work, we show how this gene module perspective can infer how groups of functionally-related genes influence complex traits, analyze the shared and distinct transcriptomic properties among traits, and predict how pharmacological perturbations affect genes' activity to exert their effects.
+In this work, we show that this module perspective can infer how groups of functionally-related genes influence complex traits, detect shared and distinct transcriptomic properties among traits, and predict how pharmacological perturbations affect genes' activity to exert their effects.
-This is done by maping both gene-trait associations and drug-induced transcriptional responses into a common latent representation.
+PhenoPLIER maps gene-trait associations and drug-induced transcriptional responses into a common latent representation.
 For this, we integrated thousands of gene-trait associations (using TWAS from PhenomeXcan [@doi:10.1126/sciadv.aba2083]) and transcriptional profiles of drugs (from LINCS L1000 [@doi:10.1016/j.cell.2017.10.049]) into a low-dimensional space learned from public gene expression data on tens of thousands of RNA-seq samples (recount2 [@doi:10.1016/j.cels.2019.04.003; @doi:10.1038/nbt.3838]).
 We used a latent representation defined by a matrix factorization approach [@doi:10.1038/s41592-019-0456-1; @doi:10.1016/j.cels.2019.04.003] that extracts gene modules with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
-When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, corneal endothelial cells with keratometry measurements, hematological assays on specific blood cell types, plasma lipids with adipose tissue, and neuropsychiatric disorders with different brain cell types.
+When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types: such as hypothyroidism with T cells, corneal endothelial cells with keratometry measurements, hematological assays on specific blood cell types, plasma lipids with adipose tissue, and neuropsychiatric disorders with different brain cell types.
-Moreover, since PhenoPLIER relies on a large and heterogeneous RNA-seq dataset, we were also able to identify modules associated with cell types under specific stimuli or disease states.
+Moreover, since PhenoPLIER can use models derived from large and heterogeneous RNA-seq datasets, we could also identify modules associated with cell types under specific stimuli or disease states.
 We observed that significant module-trait associations in PhenomeXcan (our discovery cohort) replicated in the Electronic Medical Records and Genomics (eMERGE) network phase III [@doi:10.1038/gim.2013.72; @doi:10.1101/2021.10.21.21265225] (our replication cohort).
-Furthermore, we performed a CRISPR screen to analyze lipid regulation in HepG2 cells and observed more robust trait associations with modules than with individual genes, even when single genes known to be involved in lipid metabolism did not reach genome-wide significance.
+Furthermore, we performed a CRISPR screen to analyze lipid regulation in HepG2 cells.
+We observed more robust trait associations with modules than with individual genes, even when single genes known to be involved in lipid metabolism did not reach genome-wide significance.
-Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanism of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism), suggesting that modules may provide a better means to examine drug-disease relationships than individual genes.
+Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanism of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism).
+This improved drug-disease prediction suggested that modules may provide a better means to examine drug-disease relationships than individual genes.
-Finally, exploring the phenotype-module space also revealed stable trait clusters associated with relevant tissues, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.
+Finally, exploring the phenotype-module space revealed stable trait clusters associated with relevant tissues, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.
 In summary, instead of considering single genes associated with different complex traits, PhenoPLIER incorporates groups of genes that act together to carry out different functions in specific cell types.
-This improves robustness to detect and interpret genetic associations, and here we show how it can prioritize alternative and potentially more promising candidate targets even when important single gene associations are not detected.
+This approach improves robustness in detecting and interpreting genetic associations, and here we show how it can prioritize alternative and potentially more promising candidate targets even when known single gene associations are not detected.
-The approach represents a conceptual shift in the interpretation of genetic studies, and has the potential to extract mechanistic insight from statistical associations to enhance the understanding of complex diseases and their therapeutic modalities.
+The approach represents a conceptual shift in the interpretation of genetic studies.
+It has the potential to extract mechanistic insight from statistical associations to enhance the understanding of complex diseases and their therapeutic modalities.

 ## Results